-

 Agriculture and Nutrition

-Helvetas supports the repair of war-damaged houses and water and sanitation systems and provides the necessary insulation to get people through the cold winter (Repair Facilitation Ukraine project, REFAUK).
-Those in need receive technical support as well as cash to repair their homes and local infrastructure.
-Repair Hubs in Kyiv and Kharkiv Oblasts are providing guidance and lending tools.
+Helvetas supports the light and medium repair of war-damaged houses, as well as water and sanitation systems, and provides the necessary winterization to protect people from the harsh winter conditions (Repair Facilitation Ukraine project, REFAUK).
+Those in need receive both technical support as well as cash assistance to repair their homes and local infrastructure.
+Repair Hubs in the Kyiv and Kharkiv regions provide guidance.

-Since this project started in June 2022, 1950 displaced people were sheltered in refurbished, rehabilitated and equipped buildings, and more than 64 000 people have benefited from rehabilitated water, sanitation and energy systems.
+Since the project began in June 2022, 3250 displaced people have been sheltered in refurbished, rehabilitated and equipped buildings, and more than 190 000+ people have benefited from restored water, sanitation and energy systems.

-2. Financial independence: Promote economic development and generate new income
+2. Strengthen economic recovery and create new income opportunities

-Helvetas provides trainings and grants and supports vocational education training (VET) capacities through in-kind goods replacing damaged or outdated technical equipment.
-In the longer term, institutional cooperation should improve vocational training curricula and practice.
-In addition to these trainings, we support online platforms that offer support for developing business ideas (Economic Resilience Programme, ERP).
+Helvetas supports VET capacities by providing in-kind goods to replace damaged or outdated technical equipment.
+In the longer term, institutional cooperation aims to improve vocational training, curricula, and practices.
+In addition to these training programs, Helvetas supports online platforms that offer guidance for developing business ideas (Economic Resilience Programme, ERP).
+The focus is on vulnerable groups such internally displaced persons, people with disabilities, multi-child families, and single parents, and those who have stayed in regions which were affected by the war.

 Helvetas also implements the regional program RECONOMY in Ukraine.
 Its main goal is to create more inclusive job opportunities and promote a green economy.